Limit theorems for continuous time random walks with continuous paths: The mapping modifying trajectories. Definition and basic properties.

-In order to give a convenient definition of mapping $f$, we need to be able to check if for any fixed $t\geq 0$ the function $x$ is constatnt in some neighbourhood of $t$ and to identify the ends of the interval on which $x$ is constant as they may be the ends of the "stair".
+In order to give a convenient definition of the mapping $f$, we need to be able to check if for any fixed $t\geq 0$ the function $x$ is constant in some neighbourhood of $t$.
+We also need to identify the ends of the interval on which $x$ is constant.

 \begin{definition} For any $x \in \DD([0, \infty), \RR^d)$ let

 \end{definition}